sergiabadal/sergiabadal.github.io/projects.md

 ---
 layout: page
 title: Projects
-subtitle: This is a collection of some of my personal and class projects.
-A (possibly) more updated list of them can also be found on my
+subtitle: A collection of some of my personal and class projects.
+A more updated list of them can also be found on my
 link_name: GitHub
 link_url: https://github.com/afranques
 ---